rvernagus/Docs/aspnet/dnx/projects.rst

 The lock file ensures that after you run ``dnu restore``, you have a fixed set of packages that you are referencing.
 When restoring, the DNU generates the lock file which specifies the exact versions that your project will use.
 This way, versions only get modified when you run ``dnu restore``, not during run-time.
 Restoring also ends up improving performance at run-time since DNX no longer has to probe the packages directory to find the right version to use, DNX just does what the lock file instructs DNX to do.

 ..
-Note:: The primary advantage of the lock file is to prevent the application from be affected by someone else installing a package into your global install directory.
+Note:: The primary advantage of the lock file is to prevent the application from being affected by someone else installing a package into your global install directory.
 For this reason, the lock file is mandatory to run.
 If you do not have a lock file, DNX will fail to load your application.

 There is a field in the lock file, ``locked``, which can be set to true either manually or via ``dnu restore —lock``.
 Setting this field to ``true`` specifies that ``dnu restore`` will just download the versions specified in the lock file and will not do any dependency graph walking or version selection.
 You can run ``dnu restore —lock`` to generate a locked lock file.
 Future restores will not change your installed version, unless you use ``dnu restore --unlock`` to remove the lock.
 You could lock your lock file and check it in on a release branch to ensure that you always get the exact version you expect, but leave it unlocked ()and ignored by source control on development branch(es).